 Choosing a Food-Stuffable Dog Toy

 When my routine became dramatically different, I began to re-visit Miles’ early days – aka the days filled with food-stuffable toys.
-That caused me to also revisit what I feel are the major downsides to the classic versions: they are hard to stuff; due to their small openings many dog will lose interest and leave food behind; and it is nearly impossible to clean that remaining food out by hand or in the dishwasher!
-This seemed like a great opportunity for me to take some much-needed time to research and field test all of the most popular modern toys.
+That caused me to also revisit what I feel are the major downsides to the classic versions: they are hard to stuff due to their small openings, and also due to their small openings, many dog will lose interest and leave food behind, making them nearly impossible to clean!
+This seemed like a great opportunity for me to take some much-needed time to research and field test all of the currently available food-stuffable dog toys.

 My criteria for the perfect food-stuffable dog toy: